WATERMAN'S COMMUNITY CENTER

 Waterman's Store, a gathering place in its own right, had been vacant for years.
 Its location in the heart of North Haven's downtown working waterfront made it an ideal location for the community center.
 Although preserving the original structure proved out of reach, the new building is an homage to the store.

 Waterman's Community Center provides a vibrant schedule of art shows, films, theatrical performances, concerts and lectures, featuring the best of the year round and summer communities.
-The coffee shop is a gathering place for young and old alike, with community lunches and coffees and a quiet place to sit and sip tea and coffee while using the high-speed Internet.
-The pre-K serves the island's children, and North Haven Conservation Partners has offices upstairs, next to the frequently occupied conference room.
+The coffee shop is a gathering place for young and old alike, with community lunches and coffees and a quiet place to sit and sip tea and coffee while using the high-speed internet.
+The pre-K serves the island's children.
+Waterman's staff have open door offices upstairs, next to the frequently occupied conference room.